-Hiring a reliable Search Engine Optimization Specialist or SEO Agency can be difficult.
+SEO, or search engine optimization, is a powerful avenue for revenue growth, and it can generate limitless demand in your company.
+But hiring a reliable SEO agency or partner can be difficult.
 That’s because SEO is such a complex topic.
-Also, many freelancers and agencies claim to be experts yet rely on outdated practices and tools that don’t yield results in today’s competitive and advanced market.
+Also, many freelancers and SEO agencies claim to be experts, yet rely on outdated practices and tools that don’t yield results in today’s competitive and advanced market.

-Lucky for you, as an SEO expert myself and someone who wears a white hat only, I’ve put together a list of six guidelines to ensure that you hire the right SEO or SEO company for your business.
-But first, I’ll define and discuss the pros and cons of a freelancer versus an agency.
+Lucky for you, as an SEO expert myself and someone who wears a white hat only, I’ve put together a list of essential guidelines to ensure that you make the best decision possible for your business when hiring an SEO agency.
+But first, I’ll define and discuss the pros and cons of a freelancer versus an SEO agency.

 So What Does an SEO Company Do Exactly?